-However, for organisations which have embraced the value of telepresence, it’s an incredible video communication experience, though there are a few design considerations that need to be kept in mind.
+However, for organizations that have embraced the value of telepresence, it’s an incredible video communication experience, though there are a few design considerations that need to be kept in mind.

-Our teams recommendations for these specialised conferencing rooms are:
+Our teams’ recommendations for these specialized conferencing rooms are:

 5. High-bandwidth for multiple codecs – Since the system needs to broadcast (and receive) feeds from multiple cameras and codecs the bandwidth requirements are high.
-This means that the room will have high operational costs as multiple codecs are utilising bandwidth simultaneously at all times to deliver high quality video.
+This means that the room will have high operational costs as multiple codecs are utilizing bandwidth simultaneously at all times to deliver high-quality video.

 (Image Credit: http://telepresencetech.com/)